 Matter of Mind: My ALS follows three people living with the fatal illness ALS, in an intimate exploration of the complex choices confronting them and the different paths they find.

 Anna Moot-Levin is an award-winning documentary filmmaker, producer, and editor with a passion for stories about health and healthcare.
 Her debut documentary, The Providers, aired on PBS’s Independent Lens in 2019.
 She is also an associate producer of the Academy Award-winning documentary Inside Job (2010).
-She has a Master of Fine Arts in documentary… Show more film from Stanford University and is based in Brooklyn, New York.
-Show less
+She is based in Brooklyn.

 Laura Green is an award-winning documentary director and editor based in San Francisco.
 Her debut documentary, The Providers, aired on Independent Lens in 2019.
-She most recently edited the documentary When I Write It, which premiered at Tribeca Film Festival in 2020, as well as the IDA award-nominated documentary web-series The F-Word.
-She is an… Show more assistant professor at San Francisco State University.
+She edited When I Write It, which premiered at Tribeca in 2020, and the IDA award-nominated web-series The F-Word.
+She is an assistant professor at San Francisco State University.

 Jason Sussberg is a Bay Area-based documentary filmmaker.
 He has produced and directed several theatrical documentaries that have broadcast on PBS and streamed on Netflix and Amazon.
 His work includes The Immortalists (2014), Bill Nye: Science Guy (2017), and We Are As Gods (2021).